The hidden joy of the Staycation

 In 2020, a survey showed that 83% of British holidaymakers would now prefer to take a break in the UK rather than abroad due to fears surrounding COVID-19, with 74% of respondents stating their top holiday priority as relaxation.
 Euronews has also said that wellness trips are becoming increasingly popular, with more consumers than ever now focused on looking after their mental and physical wellbeing.
 Condé Nast Traveller adds that there has been an increased demand for camping and glamping, and that getaways in nature are becoming an excellent way for us to escape, detox and find some peace and quiet during unstable times.

-So, whether you choose to pack up your tent and sleeping bag, head to a remote cottage or relax in a luxury spa resort, we’re sure you’re going to have the tranquil trip of a lifetime.
+So, whether you choose to pack up your tent and sleeping bag and prepare for a forest holiday, head to a remote cottage or relax in a luxury spa resort, we’re sure you’re going to have the tranquil trip of a lifetime.

 While many of us favour the experience of exploring foreign countries, you can also find unique history, culture and natural beauty right on your doorstep.
 From charming villages and historic towns to magnificent beaches and breathtaking countryside, there are endless hidden gems that are waiting to be discovered - or rediscovered - wherever you are in the world.